vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - REST APIs are also know as REST-based APIs or RESTful APIs
     - REST isn’t a specific API.
 Instead it describes a set of rules about how the API should work

-- The SIX constraints of RESTful architecture are:
+- The SIX constraints of RESTful Kiến trúc are:
     - Stateless
     - Layered system
-    - Uniform Interface
+    - Uniform Giao diện
     - Client-Server
     - Cacheable or non-cacheable
     - Code-on-Demand (optional)

-- For applications to communicate over a network, networking protocols must be used to facilitate those communications
+- For applications to communicate over a Mạng, networking protocols must be used to facilitate those communications
     - For REST APIs, HTTP(S) is the most common choice

 ---

 REST: Client-Server

-- REST APIs use a client-server architecture
+- REST APIs use a client-server Kiến trúc
-- The client uses API calls (HTTP requests) to access the resources on the server
+- The client uses API calls (HTTP requests) to Access the resources on the server
 - The separation between the client and server means they can both change and evolve independently of each other
-    - When the client application changes or the server application changes, the interface between them must not break
+    - When the client application changes or the server application changes, the Giao diện between them must not break

 ![image](https://github.com/psaumur/CCNA/assets/106411237/e39d0588-8e4c-441b-97b9-c2345bf09342)